Got a question not found here? Ask away!

 Q: DO I HAVE TO MAKE AN EVANGELISTIC MOVIE?

 A: No. Most of the 168 films are just good stories with a Biblical worldview, which can be summed up as "Love God and Treat Others as You Wanna be Treated."
 See our CONTENT RULES.
-You are free to communicate the Gospel of Jesus (and compete for the "Evangelista Award"), but this is not required.
+Films that would make good tools for people to use to start a conversation about the Gospel will compete for the Evangelista Award.

 Q: WHICH VERSION OF THE BIBLE DO YOU USE?